 The list of the entire frame of hospitals was composed of all AHA community hospitals in each of the frame states that could be matched to the discharge data provided to HCUP.
 If an AHA community hospital could not be matched to the discharge data provided by the data source, it was eliminated from the sampling frame (but not from the target universe).
-Further restrictions were put on the sampling frames for Georgia, Hawaii, Illinois, South Carolina, Missouri, and Tennessee.
+Further restrictions were put on the sampling frames for Georgia, Hawaii, Illinois, South Carolina, Missouri, and Tennessee, as described below.

 The Illinois Health Care Cost Containment Council stipulated that no more than 40 percent of the discharges provided by Illinois could be included in the database for any calendar quarter.
-Consequently, a systematic random sample of 72 percent of Illinois hospitals was drawn for the 1998 frame.
-This prevented the sample from including more than 40 percent of Illinois discharges.
+Consequently, it was necessary to reduce the number of Illinois hospitals in the NIS sampling frame by drawing a systematic random sample of Illinois frame hospitals prior to drawing the NIS sample.
+By trial and error, it was determined that a sample of 67 percent of Illinois frame hospitals ultimately yielded just under 40% of the discharges supplied by Illinois in each calendar quarter of the NIS.

 Georgia, Hawaii, South Carolina and Tennessee stipulated that only hospitals that appear in sampling strata with two or more hospitals from the state were to be included in the NIS.
-Due to this restriction, four Hawaii hospitals, four South Carolina hospitals and one Tennessee hospital were excluded from the 1998 frame.
-All hospitals from Georgia were in strata with at least two hospitals, and thus all remained in the sampling frame.
+Due to this restriction, two Georgia hospitals, five Hawaii hospitals, seven South Carolina hospitals and one Tennessee hospital were excluded from the 2000 NIS sampling frame.
 Two additional South Carolina hospitals, although in sampling strata with other hospitals, were removed from the sampling frame due to unique characteristics that would make them identifiable.
-After these restrictions were applied, the 1998 sampling frame included 154 Georgia hospitals, 13 Hawaii hospitals, 54 South Carolina hospitals and 105 Tennessee hospitals.

-Missouri stipulated that only hospitals that had signed releases for public use should be included in the NIS.
-For 1998, thirty-four Missouri hospitals signed releases for confidential use only.
-These hospitals were excluded from the sampling frame, leaving 75 hospitals in the 1998 frame.
+Missouri stipulated that only hospitals that had signed releases for public use of the data should be included in the NIS.
+For 2000, 32 Missouri hospitals did not sign releases for public use of the data.
+These hospitals were excluded from the sampling frame, leaving 73 hospitals in the 2000 frame.